Nemin32/Nemin32.github.io/_drafts/aorant.md

 that Abe is capable of possessing enemies, you can simply possess the Slig on the screen which is supposed to teach you sneaking and then shoot the one sleeping next to the elevator.

-Speaking of possession, it is an exemption of the organic tutorial described above.
+Speaking of possession, it is an exemption to the organic tutorial described above.
 The game never directly tells you about it until you reach the Monsaic Lines.
 Even the manual keeps a tight lip about this.
 This is in fact a lucky byproduct of the game's original plot-progression that ultimately didn't make the cut.
 Basically the idea was that since Abe's mouth is stitched shut, he's